Contents

 Cosmos shows that sovereignty and interdependence are not opposites.
 A sovereignty-first architecture can formalize autonomy while still depending heavily on residual institutions for maintenance, monitoring, legitimacy, and crisis repair.

-That is the contribution of the institutional-completion claim.
-The architecture does not abolish governance burden.
-It redistributes it.
-Relayers, route coordinators, foundations, public governance processes, and legitimacy-producing institutions become the places where the system’s stability is actually carried.
+That is the force of the institutional-completion claim.
+The architecture redistributes governance burden into relayers, route coordinators, foundations, public governance processes, and legitimacy-producing institutions, which become the places where the system’s stability is carried.

 Put more mechanically, the sequence runs as follows.
 Sovereignty-first design weakens shared enforcement and shared retention at the protocol layer.
 That design choice pushes continuity, monitoring, and repair into actors that sit outside the strongest formal commitments.
 Those actors then require subsidies, legitimacy, and discretionary coordination to keep the ecosystem coherent.
 When any of those supports weaken, the architecture has fewer internal shock absorbers than a more vertically integrated system.
 Institutional completion is the name for that sequence.

 The LSM crisis, the ICF no-confidence episode, and AtomOne’s constitutional redesign attempt all make the same point from different angles.
-Residual institutions were not secondary to Cosmos governance.
-They were among its core supports.
-When those supports weakened, exit became more attractive relative to voice, and the ecosystem’s sovereignty-first character expressed itself not as frictionless pluralism but as institutional strain.
+Residual institutions were core supports of Cosmos governance.
+When those supports weakened, exit became more attractive relative to voice, and the ecosystem’s sovereignty-first character expressed itself as institutional strain.

-That is why Cosmos matters to the broader programme.
-It shows a version of residual consequence that is neither settlement concentration nor claim partitioning nor commensuration failure.
+Cosmos shows a version of residual consequence that is neither settlement concentration nor claim partitioning nor commensuration failure.
 It is the persistence of ecosystem maintenance and legitimacy work after sovereignty has been formalized at the chain layer.
-The code narrowed some commitments.
-The institution still had to be completed.
+The code narrowed some commitments while leaving ecosystem maintenance and legitimacy work to residual institutions.

 References